Interview Query

 • Software engineering skills (like C++ or Java)

 Ultimately, the researcher is usually singularly focused on a complex problem, like improving self-driving tech, and therefore, they tend to have a specialized background in that domain area.
-A data scientist, on the other hand, tends to have broad knowledge in data science, but not necessarily deep domain expertise.
+On the other hand, a data scientist tends to have broad knowledge in data science but not necessarily deep domain expertise.

 How to Become a Machine Learning Scientist

 These roles almost always require a PhD.
-In fact, we conducted an analysis of LinkedIn profiles of machine learning scientists and researchers.
+In fact, we analyzed the LinkedIn profiles of machine learning scientists and researchers.
 We found that:

 • 95% had a master’s degree